Tutorial to build ODA-Component from Open-API Reference Implementation

 REPOSITORY TAG IMAGE ID CREATED SIZE

-dominico/productinventoryapi 0.2 6f2819946f76 About an hour ago 910MB
+dominico/productinventoryapi 0.1 6f2819946f76 About a minute ago 924MB

-dominico/productinventoryapi latest 6f2819946f76 About an hour ago 910MB
+dominico/productinventoryapi latest 6f2819946f76 About a minute ago 924MB

 Finally we upload the docker image to a Docker repository.
 I’m using the default DockerHub with an account dominico that I have created previously.
 If this is the first time accessing the docker repository you will need to login first with the docker login command.